The Perfect Grilled Steak

 Sear Both Sides of the Steak

-- Place the meat on the hottest part of the grill, keeping grill lid off.
+- Place the meat on the hottest part of the grill, keeping the lid off.

 - Grill for a few minutes on the first side and then gently turn the steak 45 degrees on the same side.
+(The steak should lift off the grill easily when it’s ready to rotate like this.)
 Sear for another few minutes, to get those perfect char marks.

 - If the steaks are burning before cooking to your preferred doneness, move them to the cooler area of the grill to finish up.